Header

 There are generic, institutional and discipline-specific repositories.
 The best way to find existing data for reuse is by searching in discipline-specific repositories.
 How to start your search:

-• Recommended repositories of research funders : Both the SNSF and the European Commission maintain lists of subject-specific data repositories.
+• Look through the list of recommended repositories of research funders : Both the Swiss National Science Foundation (SNSF) and the European Commission maintain lists of subject-specific data repositories:

-• re3data.org is another good starting point for your research. re3data.org is currently the most important and largest registry of research repositories world-wide.
+• Use the platform re3data.org to start your research.
+The platform is currently the most important and largest registry of research repositories world-wide: re3data.org

 Use the following filters on re3data.org